 Grand Rapids-based Spartan Stores' giant grocery bags appear at stores and events throughout the region.
 Photo via fb.com

-Spartan Stores said that each share of Nash Finch (NASDAQ: NAFC) common stock was converted into 1.2 shares of Spartan Stores common stock.
-Former Spartan Stores shareholders now own approximately 57.7 percent of the equity of the combined company, and former Nash Finch shareholders own approximately 42.3 percent.
+Nash Finch (NASDAQ: NAFC) stockholders will receive 1.2 shares of Spartan for each share they own.
+Spartan shareholders will own about 57.7 percent of the combined company, with Nash Finch stockholders owning the remaining 42.3 percent.

 Spartan's all-stock purchase is valued at approximately $312 million.